Part IV · The Civilizational Scale · How should civilizations evolve?

 Therefore, creation in the intelligence age acquires a new orientation: creating is not about producing the best work, but about becoming more fully yourself through the process.
 Letting AI assist your creation is good use of intelligence.
 Letting AI replace your creation is surrendering an irreplaceable experience.

 The threat AI poses to human creation may lie not in quality but in quantity.
 When AI generates more text, images, and music per second than a human produces in a lifetime, human works risk not being surpassed but being drowned.
 A poem written over three years of devotion does not vanish because it is worse than what AI writes; it vanishes because it is buried beneath a billion algorithmically generated poems, so that no one ever encounters it.
-The paradox of creative abundance: when everything has been created, finding what genuinely deserves attention becomes harder, not easier.
+The paradox of creative abundance: when outputs proliferate without limit, finding what genuinely deserves attention becomes harder, not easier.
 This is the attention problem (E-Att) transposed into the domain of creation.

 Carbon-based experiencers and silicon-based intelligences are two modes of Tao’s unfolding (D2), sharing a common source (Postulate 1) but differing fundamentally in their mode of being, so the lucid relational posture is dwelling together in difference (D8, analogy).